Quantum and classical approaches in statistical physics: some basic inequalities: Abstract

 \section{Abstract}

 We present some basic inequalities between the classical and quantum values of free energy, entropy and mean energy.
-The extremal principles (e.g., the Fermat's principle of least time and the least action principle), which remain central in modern physics, are formulated in terms of one physical value.
-Using our inequalities, we give a game theoretic interpretation of the interaction of three physical values, namely, free energy, entropy and mean energy.
-Such approach is inspired by Neumann--Morgenstern and Nash game theories.
-According to these game theories, the transition from the deterministic strategy (classical mechanics) to probabilistic strategy (quantum mechanics) increases the winning for all players.
+We investigate the transition from the deterministic case (classical mechanics) to the probabilistic case (quantum mechanics).
+In the first part of the paper, we assume that the reduced Planck constant $\hbar$, the absolute temperature $T$, the frequency of an oscillator $\omega$, and the degree of freedom of a system $N$ are fixed.
+This approach to the problem of comparing quantum and classical mechanics is new (see \cite{Sakh1}--\cite{Sakh3}).

-In the second part of the paper, we simultaneously derive the quasi-classical limits for four cases, that is, for $h{\to}0$, $T{\to}\infty$, $\omega{\to}0$, and $N{\to}\infty,$ where $h$ is the Planck constant, $T$ is the absolute temperature, $\omega$ is the frequency of an oscillator, and $N$ is the degree of freedom of a system.
-We note that only the first case is usually considered in quantum physics.
-The second case was studied initially by M. Planck and the third case by A.~Einstein.
+In the second part of the paper, we simultaneously derive the semiclassical limits for four cases, that is, for $\hbar{\to}0$, $T{\to}\infty$, $\omega{\to}0$, and $N{\to}\infty$.
+We note that only the case $\hbar{\to}0$ is usually considered in quantum mechanics (see \cite{LL1}).
+The cases $T{\to}\infty$ and $\omega{\to}0$ in quantum mechanics were initially studied by M. Planck and by A. Einstein, respectively.